 Prize Money

-The 2022 festival saw record levels of prize money with £4.815 million up for grabs.
-This was a significant increase in of over £1.3 million from 2021 which had a total fund of just under £3.5 million.
+The 2023 festival saw record levels of prize money with £4.86 million up for grabs.
+This was a slight rise from 2022 but a significant increase in of over £1.3 million from 2021 which had a total fund of just under £3.5 million.
 The previous record prize money for the festival was in 2018 when over £4.6 million was paid out.

 Previous years had shown a steady increase in across the board with 2016 having £4.17 million and 2015 having a total of £3.9 million respectively.
 However, 2016 was the first year that there were seven races on each day.
 Previously, Thursday’s card only contained six races, a format which had been in place since the festival switched from three days to four in 2005.

-Prize money starts at £50k for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which produces £625k to be won in 2022.
+Prize money starts at £50k for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which has a prize fund of £625k to be won in 2023.

 Great Britain Versus Ireland: The Prestbury Cup